Vietnamese criminal underworld

 Vietnamese gangsters in the 1990s with gang bosses such as Dung Hà (2nd from left), Năm Cam (5th from left), and Hải Bánh (3rd from right).

-Xã hội đen (chữ Nôm: 社會顛, literally meaning "black societies") is a Vietnamese term used to describe the criminal underworld.
+Xã hội đen (chữ Nôm: 社會黰, literally meaning "black societies") is a Vietnamese term used to describe the criminal underworld.
 The term is believed to have become widely used thanks to Hong Kong TV series and movies about the Chinese secret society of Heishehui (黑社会).
 An individual who participates in these criminal activities can be called a giang hồ, (Note: derived from the Chinese word 江湖, which means "rivers and lakes") găng-xtơ, (Note: derived from the English word gangsters) côn đồ, (Note: means "thugs") or tội phạm; (Note: means "criminals") while a criminal organization is known as băng đảng or băng nhóm, depending on its scale.
 They are those whose goal is to make money from illegal and overall immoral activities.

 Crime in Vietnam

 According to the law of the Socialist Republic of Vietnam, under Clause 1, Article 8 of the 2015 Criminal Code:

 A crime means an act that is dangerous for society and defined in Criminal Code, is committed by a person who has criminal capacity of corporate legal entity, whether deliberately or involuntarily, infringes the sovereignty and territorial integrity of the nation, infringes the political regime, economic regime, culture, national defense and security, social order and safety, the lawful rights and interests of organizations, human rights, the lawful rights and interests of citizens, other aspects of socialist law, and leads to criminal prosecution as prescribed by this Code.